 - Our Project Is ready for some action

-Video Link for arduino radar system
+Video for Arduino radar system

 Hope you enjoyed this project, if any readers have queries regarding to any stage of building please let me know in the comments box definitely I will help on that, if somebody made this project let me know that too!
 Share this idea with your needy friends.

 For all the links of components which I have used to make this project please refer description part in my video, Thank you and have a Great Day.